 Anastasia Island Beach Mouse

-Among the dunes and foliage of the beach is where the federally endangered Anastasia Island beach mouse (Peromyscus polionotus phasma) calls home.
+Among the dunes and foliage of the beach is where the federally endangered Anastasia Island beach mouse (Peromyscus polionotus phasma) is found.

-Marked with a light buff-colored back, pure white underside, and indistinct white markings on their face, this adorable creature has become this park’s unofficial mascot.
+Marked with a light buff-colored back, pure white underside and indistinct white markings on the face, this adorable creature has become this park’s unofficial mascot.

 The Anastasia Island beach mouse is listed as endangered due to the loss of the habitat that it needs to survive.
-Historically, Anastasia Island beach mice could be found on about 50 linear miles of beach habitat on Anastasia Island; currently, they are restricted to about four linear miles of that habitat.
+Historically, Anastasia Island beach mice could be found on about 50 linear miles of beach habitat.
+Currently, they are restricted to about four linear miles of that habitat.

-The greatest threat facing them is continued habitat loss and degradation; predation by feral and/or free-roaming cats, hurricanes and tropical storms, and sea-level rise also threaten the continued survival of this animal.
+The greatest threats facing them are continued habitat loss and degradation plus predation by feral and/or free-roaming cats.
+Hurricanes and tropical storms as well as sea-level rise also threaten the continued survival of this animal.

 Although it is nearly impossible to view this animal in action, you can most certainly view their work.